ZhaiMen-Hub/DecisionPlanning/README.md

 # DecisionPlanning
-The repository implements some decision-making and planning methods.
+The repository implements some decision-making and contingency planning methods.

 If you find this work useful or interesting, please kindly give me a star ⭐, thanks!😀